123456789_123456789_123456789_123456789_123456789_

 </html>

 The content_for method is very helpful when your layout contains distinct regions such as sidebars and footers that should get their own blocks of content inserted.
-It's also useful for inserting tags that load page-specific JavaScript or CSS files into the header of an otherwise generic layout.
+It's also useful for inserting page-specific JavaScript <script> elements, CSS <link> elements, context-specific <meta> elements, or any other elements into the <head> of an otherwise generic layout.

 Using Partials